cheredia19/bitcoin-coingecko/README.md

 What a rollercoaster has been the Bitcoin!
 From its [initial monetary value](https://www.forbes.com/advisor/in/investing/cryptocurrency/bitcoin-price-history-chart/#:~:text=What%20Price%20Did%20Bitcoin%20Start,a%20value%20of%20%240.0009%20each.) [to the guy who paid two pizzas with 10,000 bitcoins on May 22, 2010](https://news.bitcoin.com/14-years-ago-an-individual-offered-10000-bitcoins-for-2-pizzas-finalizing-the-deal-in-4-days/), to the current price, much water has passed under the bridge.

+From an initial estimated value of $0.0009, Bitcoin wasn't even worth a buck until February, 2011.
+Months later, its cotization began to scale.
+It reached $30 for the first time in July but dropped to $2 just six months later.

 ## What happened next?